meadsteve/meadsteve.github.io/_posts/2022-10-28-i-dont-like-status-update-stand-ups.markdown

 ## I do not like status update stand-ups
 With that disclaimer out of the way there's a very specific kind of meeting/process that I do not like and I feel adds almost no value to a team (and possibly takes away value).
-This is the stand-up where you go around the team and everyone  says something like:
+This is the stand-up where you go around the team and everyone says (or writes in slack) something like:

 > Yesterday I worked on super important task X...
 > Today I will continue my work on task X...

 ## Why don't I like this type of meeting?
-If I'm really honest: I'm just not that interested in the details of what everyone in the team worked on yesterday ( and will work on today).
+If I'm really honest: I'm just not that interested in the details of what everyone in the team spent time on on yesterday (and will spend time on on today).
 It feels too much like the purpose of this meeting is to check up on everyone and make sure they are all busy.
 It might be important for your manager to make sure you're a valuable amount of busy, but it's not something I want to spend time on (unless I happen to be your manager).
 I think the sad thing is that most people don't intend this.
 They probably set up the meeting with good intentions, the desire to make their team more collaborative.

 At best, I think this meeting is a waste of time.
 At worst, I think it encourages a culture of distrust and justifying how busy we all.